DavidDanielz/DavidDanielz/README.md

 # Hi there, I'm David 👋

 Welcome to my data-driven world!
 I'm a passionate data analyst dedicated to transforming raw data into actionable insights.
-Armed with certifications and skills in Excel, SQL, Python, and Tableau, I'm eager to apply my expertise in an entry-level position and contribute to dynamic team environments.
+Armed with certifications and proficient in Excel, SQL, Python, and Tableau, I'm eager to apply my expertise in an entry-level position and contribute to dynamic team environments.
 Each project I undertake showcases not only my technical proficiency but also my strong interpersonal skills.

 ### Languages and Tools